 - Grantees are responsible for obtaining the appropriate research permissions.
 Funding will be conditional until grantees have permission(s) to carry out their research.
 In general, grantees should seek permission to carry out research directly from the director(s) of the institution(s) where they intend to work, including most libraries housed within local museums.
 If the material they wish to study is part of an excavation or survey, grantees’ funding will be conditional upon submission of a letter that is signed by the project director giving permission to carry out the research.
-If the study involves living human subjects, proof of Institutional Review Board (IRB) or the equivalent from your institution approval must be provided, if relevant, upon receipt of grant.
-Grantees are responsible for determining through their home institution whether IRB approval is required for their project.
-If unsure, the grantee should apply to the IRB program at their university.
-If the university does not have an IRB process, grantees will be asked to submit a letter written by their faculty advisor addressing any ethical issues.
+If the study involves living human subjects, and if the applicant’s project is selected as a semi-finalist for an award, the applicant will be sent a series of questions regarding the methodology of their project.

-- Given changing travel restrictions and/or travel warnings to many countries, fellows must contact ARISC prior to purchasing airfare.
+- Given changing travel restrictions and/or travel warnings to many countries, fellows must contact ARISC prior to purchasing transportation tickets.
 ARISC will not fund projects taking place in locations designated as Level 4 (Do Not Travel) by the US Department of State.
 Fellows are encouraged to use https://travel.state.gov/content/travel/en.html

 - ARISC funds cannot be used to cover medical, emergency evacuation and repatriation, or other insurance.